Site links: Home Page | Christianity Q & A | Comparison | Orthodoxy | Protestantism | Roman Catholicism | Comments| Prayer Requests|

 You are here: » Christianity in View » Introduction to Protestantism » Conclusion

-squares Conclusion
+bible Conclusion

 Protestantism shares with Christianity as a whole the issues and concerns of the 21st century.
 On the negative side, the apparent decline of church attendance in Europe presents a serious challenge for Christians everywhere to look at different ways of spreading the gospel message.
 Christianity's centre of gravity has moved away from Europe and indeed, it seems to lie in Africa, Asia or South America, where some of the fastest growth rates are to be found.
 As we saw in the section 'Denominations', the Pentecostal movement has played a huge part in this.